-- protecting children from maltreatment - preventing the impairment of children's mental and physical health or development

-• ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and

-• taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of the children as soon as problems emerge - protecting children from maltreatment, whether that is within or outside the home, including online - preventing the impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care, and - taking action to enable all children to have the best outcomes

-Stanmore College has clearly defined responsibilities under the Children Act 2004 and Keeping Children Safe in Education - Statutory Guidance September 2022 for students aged under 18.
+Stanmore College has clearly defined responsibilities under the Children Act 2004 and Keeping Children Safe in Education - Statutory Guidance September 2024 for students aged under 18.
 The College extends these responsibilities, within the scope of this policy, to students with learning difficulties, irrespective of age, if they are vulnerable to abuse as a result of their learning difficulty.
 The policy also applies to people enrolled as students at Stanmore College or for whom the College has accepted a responsibility for care.